Twigonometry/CTF-Tools/README.md

 New dictionary created at: wordlists/rockyou-25_dict_MD5.txt
 ```

-bcrypt is not available as a dictionary attack, as each password is encrypted with a random salt.
+bcrypt is not available as a dictionary attack, as the algorithm automatically includes a random salt (therefore, the same password could be encrypted differently twice and therefore not easily looked up in a dictionary)

 ### Cascade